Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 • Post-Event Email Surveys.
 These are triggered at the conclusion of a specific user interaction, such as completing an order.
 For example, the last step in the order processing workflow may be triggering a survey email.

 • User Interface (UI) Actions.
-In that case feedback prompts are directly integrated with portals and mobile mobile apps where users take action.
+In that case feedback prompts are directly integrated with portals and mobile apps where users take action.
 For example, after resolving a support ticket, users may encounter a prompt asking, “How did we do?” to rate their experience.

 A screenshot of Nextian Order with an Automated Customer Survey Task